-A freelance DJ contract isn’t all that complicated.
+A DJ contract agreement isn’t all that complicated.
 It only needs to cover the most important elements – the scope of work, terms of payment, work terms, etc. Even so, it can be challenging to create one.
 However, with a few DJ contract samples and templates available online, it’s easier to design one.
 Even so, try to keep it as original as possible with necessary common contract clauses.
 Just borrow the ideas and not the content, at least to make it look real.

 This is one of the most important parts of a DJ contract.
 It’s important to be so specific in terms of what you’ll be doing for your client:

 Make sure you’re pretty clear about this.
 Most freelancers who forget to include their service limits end up performing extra tasks that the client isn’t prepared to pay for.
 So, to be on the safe side, let them know both what the agreement covers, and what it doesn’t cover.
-And if you can still offer additional services at a cost, mention that in the contract and include the rates accordingly.
+And if you can still offer additional services at a cost, mention that in the simple DJ contract template and include the rates accordingly.

 Here are some of the questions your DJ contract needs to answer:

 As a freelancer, it’s your responsibility to quote your services and break it down to your client.
 However, here you need to be very careful to protect the relationship between you and the client.
 Usually, clients don’t like it when they meet some unexpected costs along the way.
 So, be sure to include even the extra charges that the client may need to pay for in case additional work is done.

 As a DJ freelancer, you need to be clear about your deposits and refunds.
 Failing to cover this in your contract can be a big mess.
 You need to state whether you’ll need a deposit before you begin work and the percentage of the total amount this should take.
 Usually, most freelancers ask for 50% upfront before beginning the work.
 You can have this as well, but just set something that you think works best for you.
 Is the deposit refundable in case of a cancellation?
 This should also be covered in the simple DJ contract template.